 The other key gap relates to the management of Environmental and Social Risk.
-WWF requires Environmental and Social screening of projects.
+WWF requires Environmental and Social screening of of projects.
 The screening outputs result in a project being designated as Category A (which then requires a full or comprehensive Environment and Social Impact Assessment), or as Category B (which then requires a partial Environment and Social Impact Assessment is required), or Category C (no further assessment is required).
 In Gabon, the Decree 539/PR/MEFEPEPN of 15th July 2005 about Environmental Impact Studies make environmental assessment mandatory for any project likely to harm the environment.
-The decree defines the classification of projects into two (2) categories, namely Category A: activities subject to an environmental impact study. environment and Category B: activities subject to an environmental impact notice.
+The decree defines the classification of projects into two (2) categories, namely Category A: activities subject to an environmental impact study. environment and Category B activities subject to an environmental impact notice.
 The criteria that define Category A and Category B projects are not the same from WWF to Gabon.

-For the purposes of this project, Addressing Outstanding Barriers and Leveraging Durable Financial Mechanisms to Achieve Target 3 in Gabon, as well as the GEF 7 Project - Enduring Earth (Accelerating Sustainable Finance Solutions to Achieve Durable Conservation) in Gabon, the provisions of the WWF's ESSF and SIPP shall prevail over Gabon legislation in all cases of discrepancy.
+For the purposes of the GEF 7 Project - Enduring Earth (Accelerating Sustainable Finance Solutions to Achieve Durable Conservation) in Gabon, the provisions of the WWF's ESSF and SIPP shall prevail over Gabon legislation in all cases of discrepancy.